Consultations & Referrals

 *Please advise reception staff if you think an extended consultation might be required.

-Extra Podiatry services are sometimes necessary and billed over and above your consultation fee.
+Extra Podiatry Services are sometimes necessary and billed over and above your consultation fee.

 Biomechanical and gait assessments, foot scanning for orthotics, injection therapy, nail surgery and any necessary consumables.

-Paul will discuss these additional costs with you first.
+Your podiatrist will discuss these additional costs with you first.
 Most of these services have corresponding insurance item numbers, which enables rebate.

 Claiming with Private Health Insurance